-Gender equality is a fundamental human right and that right is violated by gender based discrimination.
-Gender disparity starts in childhood and are right now limiting the lifelong potential of children around the world – disproportionately affecting girls.
+Gender equality is a fundamental human right and that right is violated by gender-based discrimination.
+Gender disparity starts in childhood and is right now limiting the lifelong potential of children around the world – disproportionately affecting girls.

 At Save the Children, we put gender equality at the heart of everything we do.
 Our vision is a world in which all people – girls, boys, women and men – have equal rights, responsibilities and opportunities, regardless of gender norms, identities or expressions.
 A world where everyone is equally recognized, respected and valued.

 Is gender discrimination against the law?

 Gender discrimination is prohibited under almost every human rights treaty.
 This includes international laws providing for equal gender rights between men and women, as well as those specifically dedicated to the realization of women’s rights, such as the Convention on the Elimination of Discrimination Against Women – considered the international bill of rights for women.

 Federal, state and local laws protect individuals from gender discrimination and gender inequality in the United States.
 Additionally, it is recognized in both law and policy that promoting gender equality is critical to achieving foreign policy objectives for a more prosperous and peaceful world.

 What are the causes of gender inequality?

 Gender prejudice and resulting gender discrimination begin in childhood.
 From the moment they’re born, girls and boys face unequal gender norms as well as social norms regarding expectations and access to resources and opportunities, with lifelong consequences – in their homes, schools and communities.

 For example, the world’s boys are often encouraged to go to school and get an education to prepare for work, while girls carry heavy household responsibilities that keep them from school, increasing the odds of child marriage and pregnancy.

 What are the effects of gender inequality?

 Despite worldwide progress, gender inequality persists.
 The COVID-19 pandemic has threatened to put years of hard-won progress at risk.
 Far too many girls, especially those from the poorest families, still face gender discrimination in education, child marriage and pregnancy, sexual violence and unrecognized domestic work.
 These are some types of gender inequality.